TalentHR/TalentHR-wordpress-jobs/README.md

 ## Installation

-1. Download the plugin zip file from the [releases page].
+1. Download the plugin zip file from the [releases page](https://github.com/TalentHR/TalentHR-wordpress-jobs/releases).
 2. Upload the plugin zip file via the WordPress admin dashboard or extract the contents to your `wp-content/plugins/` directory.
 3. Activate the plugin through the 'Plugins' menu in WordPress.